Lunch And Meal Break Laws In California

 According to IWC Orders 1-15, Section 11, and Order 16, Section 10: “Unless the employee is relieved of all duty during his or her thirty minute meal period, the meal period shall be considered an ‘on duty’ meal period that is counted as hours worked which must be compensated at the employee’s regular rate of pay.
 An ‘on duty’ meal period shall be permitted only when the nature of the work prevents an employee from being relieved of all duty and when by written agreement between the employer and employee an on-the-job paid meal period is agreed to.
 The written agreement must state that the employee may, in writing, revoke the agreement at any time.
 The test of whether the nature of the work prevents an employee from being relieved of all duty is an objective one.
 An employer and employee may not agree to an on-duty meal period unless, based on objective criteria, an employee would be prevented from being relieved of all duty based on the necessary job duties.
 Some examples of jobs that fit this category are a sole worker in a coffee kiosk, a sole worker in an all-night convenience store, and a security guard stationed alone at a remote site.”

-According to the Industrial Welfare Commission Wage Orders, suitable facilities indicate a “sheltered place with facilities available for serving hot food and drink or for heating food or drink, and for consuming such food and drink.”
+According to the IWC wage orders, suitable facilities indicate a “sheltered place with facilities available for serving hot food and drink or for heating food or drink, and for consuming such food and drink.”
 Failing to compensate employees for a break they are required to take on work premises, or failing to provide adequate facilities, may constitute a violation of San Diego labor law.

-Some employers may try to avoid providing meal beaks for employees working shifts of six hours or more.
-In many circumstances, an employer may be violating San Diego employment law by encouraging or forcing an employee to take an on duty meal break at a job that, in a court, would not qualify as eligible for on duty breaks.
-For example, a clerk in a shop, working standard operating hours, cannot legally be denied an off duty break just because an employer does not want to pay another employee to come in and take over.
+Some employers may try to avoid providing meal breaks for employees working shifts of six hours or more.
+In many circumstances, an employer may be violating San Diego employment law by encouraging or forcing an employee to take an on-duty meal break at a job that, in a court, would not qualify as eligible for on-duty breaks.
+For example, a clerk in a shop, working standard operating hours, cannot legally be denied an off-duty break just because an employer does not want to pay another employee to come in and take over.
 If you believe the work you do does not demand that you take an on-duty meal break, consult a San Diego employment lawyer.

 An employer may also try to get an employee to waive their right to a meal break.
 This is up to the discretion of the employee if he or she is working a shift of six hours.
 An employer who attempts to coerce a worker into waiving a meal break on a shift of six or more hours is guilty of violating San Diego labor law.
 For a worker who is on duty for more than six hours, even a signed agreement waiving the right to a meal break will be useless in court.